DevnagriAI/devnagri_docs/guide/Client_Guide.md

 #### Notifications

 This tab shall blink whenever any new event happens with the project.
-For example; when the translator submit the project for review.
+For example, when the translator submits the project for review.

 ![Notification](./images/NotificationUpdate.png)